If you don’t pay yourself a salary, you better read this

-Why is it that most trade business owners we speak with sell themselves short when it comes to paying themselves a salary?
+Why is it most trade business owners we speak with sell themselves short when it comes to paying themselves a salary?

 Now don’t get me wrong, we completely understand the fact that when you first start your business, many trade business owners will simply opt not to take a salary so that they can leave the money in the business.